pickyourtrail_logo

 6. Cromer Parish Church

-The Church of St Peter and Paul dates from the 1300s, but by the 18th century was in deterioration and due to be destroyed.
-A century later, in the late-1800s it was extensively renovated by the architect Arthur Blomfield.
-There is not a vast amount of old interest at the church, but you will be fascinated by the height of the arcades, the wooden ceiling and the stained glass.
+The Church of St. Peter and Paul dates from the 1300s, but by the 18th century was in deterioration and due to be destroyed.
+A century later, in the late 1800s, it was extensively renovated by the architect Arthur Blomfield.
+There is not a vast amount of old interest at the church, but you will be fascinated by the height of the arcades, the wooden ceiling, and the stained glass.
 This varies from Gothic-style imagery to modern Post-War designs commemorating Cromer’s lifeboat crews.
-You can also visit the 58-metre tower, the tallest of any parish church in Norfolk, for a view of the North Norfolk countryside, Cromer’s rooftops and the coast.
+You can also visit the 58-meter tower, the tallest of any parish church in Norfolk, for a view of the North Norfolk countryside, Cromer’s rooftops, and the coast.

 Cromer Parish Church